RhysPollardDevelopment/Fullstack-milestone/README.md

                 end_date__gte=today
             )
             return active_subscriptions.count() > 0
-"""

-* Recipes app:
+* **Recipes app**:
 Displays recipes to the user and manages all CRUD operations in relation to recipe instances in model.
-"""
     Recipes Model

         title = models.CharField(max_length=255)